 The blower is installed on the back of the stove to increase the airflow through the heat exchanger and improve hot air circulation in the room.
 When used regularly, the blower can provide a small increase in efficiency, up to 2%.
 However, the use of a blower should not be used as a way to gain more output from a stove that is undersized for the space it is intended to heat.

-with any surface of the stove to prevent electrical shock or fire damage.
+Ensure the blower cord is not in contact with any surface of the stove to prevent electrical shock or fire damage.
 Do not run cord beneath the stove.